Why Teach At A Community College?

 Given my priorities, I analyzed my options.

-No doubt, a university position carries more prestige and status, but it comes with a steep cost (for me).
+No doubt, a university position carries more prestige and status, but for me, it comes with a steep cost.
 First, there is the “publish or perish” directive.
-To get a university position as full professor (a position I already have in my college) requires publishing often and in respected venues.
-You not only have to publish frequently, you need to do so within in-fashion topics and bring positive in-fashion attention back to your department.
+To get a university position as a full professor (a position I already have in my college) requires publishing often and in respected venues.
+You not only have to publish frequently, but you also need to do so on in-fashion topics and bring positive in-fashion attention back to your department.
+You cannot just pursue your heart’s desire; you need to follow the trends.
 So much for academic and intellectual freedom.
 University careers also carry a massive amount of politicking and positioning, which for me is also a massive stressor.
 A university position at my level would require undergraduate and graduate advising, which is mostly unpaid, and again, a stressor.
-There are only two things a university position really offers, prestige and research opportunities.
+There are only two things a university position really offers: prestige and research opportunities.
 Prestige is meaningless to me, and I’m already free to research whatever I choose.

 “Reputation is worthless.
 It comes from those who do not know you, and it leaves before you do.” — Seneca, Letters to Lucilius, 75